 A biological male is breaking female powerlifting records, and his female competitors are furious.

-On Saturday, a transgender calling himself Mary Gregory rejoiced on Instagram after breaking four female powerlifting world records in one day at the 2019 USA Powerlifting District Open in Zion Crossroads, about 60 miles northwest of Richmond, Virginia.
+On Saturday, a transgender calling himself Mary Gregory rejoiced on Instagram after breaking four female powerlifting world records in one day at the 100% Raw Powerlifting Federation Masters National Championships in Zion Crossroads, about 60 miles northwest of Richmond, Virginia.

 The so-called trans female athlete is becoming more common in sports where women are being completely dominated by men who have undergone hormone therapy.